 - Furnished (‘gemeubileerd’) apartment/home rentals will usually include key pieces of furniture along with standard appliances

-- Part or semi-furnished (‘gestoffeerd’) rentals usually includes major kitchen appliances along with floor coverings and curtains
+- Semi-furnished (‘gestoffeerd’) rentals usually includes major kitchen appliances along with floor coverings and curtains

 - Unfurnished (‘ongemeubileerd’) rentals are usually bare bones, but may include flooring, toilets, sinks and sometimes a stove.
 They rarely include major appliances such as refrigerators or washer/dryers.